AI-Wrapped: Participatory, Privacy-Preserving Measurement of Longitudinal LLM Use In-the-Wild: Discussion

 \section{Discussion}

-\paragraph{Perfectionism and the productivity paradox.} A recurring theme is perfectionism---or AI-induced over-correction---in which users iteratively refine outputs.
-Users flagged for perfectionism-related patterns (n=71) had a mean of 7.1 messages per conversation (median 5.0), compared to 6.4 (median 5.8) for unflagged users (n=11).
-This aligns with recent evidence that AI may not reduce workload but instead intensify it~\cite{ranganathan_ai_doesnt_reduce_work_2026}.
-As organizations report the economic impact of AI adoption~\cite{anthropic_economic_index_2025,brynjolfsson_generative_ai_at_work_2023}, it is worth capturing the cognitive and affective load of users alongside task-level productivity metrics.
+\paragraph{The perfectionism and productivity paradox.} A recurring theme is perfectionism in which AI enables and encourages endless iterations.
+Participants flagged for perfectionism-related patterns (n=71) had a mean of 7.1 messages per conversation (SD=6.5), compared to 6.4 (SD=3.3) for unflagged participants (n=11).
+This echos the recent evidence that AI may not reduce workload but instead intensify it~\cite{ranganathan_ai_doesnt_reduce_work_2026}.
+As organizations report the economic impact of AI adoption~\cite{anthropic_economic_index_2025,brynjolfsson_generative_ai_at_work_2023}, it is worth capturing people's cognitive and affective load alongside task-level productivity metrics.

 \paragraph{Heavy users develop qualitatively different relationships.} Prior work has found that longer duration of AI use correlates with worse psychosocial outcomes~\cite{fang2025ai,phang2025investigating}.
 Our between-group comparisons suggest that heavy users tend to discuss reflective and philosophical topics (93.8\% vs.\ 75.6\% baseline in existential topics) over transactional tasks.
 This pattern implies that sustained interaction may shift AI from a tool into something closer to a thinking partner.